jdimonaco/Time-Serie-Analysis-ARIMA/README.md

-# Time-Serie-Analysis-ARIMA
+# Time-Series-Analysis-of-Climate-Change-using-ARIMA-Model

-## Project Title and Description
+## Objective
+This project aims to analyse of Earth's continuously warming climate.
+Using time series analysis to uncover hidden patterns in temperature data.
+The objective is to interpret the patterns and changes in Earth's temperature, a vital process in undertanding the impact of climate change and mapping out a cooler trajectory for the future.

 ## Motivation
-Climate change is an issue that affect all of us.
-Accurate predictions of future temperature fluctuations are crucial to plan for the future, and take action to mitigate the effects of climate change.
-This project aims to leverage the ARIMA model to predict future climate temperature changes using historical data.
+The Earth's climate is changing, and the future feels uncertain.
+But what if we could peek ahead?
+Accurately predicting future temperature fluctuations is the key to preparing for the impact of climate change.
+This project excites me because it uses the ARIMA model, a powerful tool, to unlock the secrets driving our climate.
+Forecasting future temperature changes, empowering us to adapt and fight back against the effects of climate change.Using data, we can move beyond inspiration and create tangible solutions.

 ## Project Objectives
 The primary objectives of this project are to: